Team

 About me

-I grew up in the California desert, where the stark environment cultivated an appreciation of both art and science.
+I grew up in the California desert, where the environment fostered a love of both art and science.
 While studying chemical engineering at UC Santa Barbara, I found that research allowed me to pursue science as a creative endeavor.
-From there, I followed my namesake to Austin, Texas, to pursue my PhD in the Keitz Lab, developing soft materials that are controlled by engineered microbes acting as live computers.
-These living polymer networks exhibit dynamic, system-wide properties resembling biofilms and tissues.
+From there, I followed my namesake to Austin, Texas, to pursue my PhD in the Keitz Lab, developing living materials that dynamically respond to their environment, similar to tissues.
 Outside of the lab, you can find me skiing, playing tennis, at a concert, or exploring all that California has to offer.

 My research

-Building on this foundation at the cell-material interface, but with an eye on translational applications, in the Gartner Lab I develop high-throughput technologies for improving our models of development, regeneration, and disease.
+Building on this foundation at the cell-material interface, in the Gartner Lab I develop materials and technologies that instruct tissue morphogenesis for improving our models of development, regeneration, and disease.

 [email protected]